thephpleague/period/docs/4.0/instantiation.md

 - `Period::after` returns a `Period` object which starts at `$datepoint`
 - `Period::before` returns a `Period` object which ends at `$datepoint`
-- `Period::around` returns a `Period` object where the given duration is simultaneously substracted from and added to the `$datepoint`.
+- `Period::around` returns a `Period` object where the given duration is simultaneously subtracted from and added to the `$datepoint`.

 #### Parameters